-Charlotte Du Cann is online editor and part of the core editorial team behind The Dark Mountain Project.
+Charlotte Du Cann is online editor and co-director of The Dark Mountain Project.
 She writes about mythology, metaphysics and cultural change and teaches collaborative writing.

 She was born in London in 1956 where she worked as a lifestyle journalist during the 1980s, specialising in food, fashion and design.
 After travelling for a decade, mostly in the Americas, she settled in Suffolk in 2002 to write a sequence of books about reconnecting with the Earth.
 The first of these 52 Flowers That Shook My World – A Radical Return to Earth was published in 2012 by Two Ravens Press.

 Charlotte has published five works of non-fiction, ranging from a collection of essays about food and society, Offal and the New Brutalism (Heinemann) to the travelogue, Reality Is the Bug That Bit Me in the Galapagos (Flamingo).
-More recently she edited Playing for Time – Making Art as if the World Mattered (with author Lucy Neal), a handbook about collaborative and community arts practice (Oberon Books) and created a show-and-tell performance called 'Divesting for Beginners', based on the myth of Innana's Descent into the Underworld.
+More recently she edited Playing for Time – Making Art as if the World Mattered (with author Lucy Neal), a handbook about collaborative and community arts practice (Oberon Books) and completed a collection of essays, After Ithaca revolving around the Underworld tasks of Psyche (to published in 2022).